Gangster shot dead at Rohini court by gunmen posing as lawyers; 2 attackers killed in police action | Law-Order

 - India

-Jailed gangster Jitendra Gogi was shot dead Friday inside a packed Rohini courtroom here by two assailants dressed as lawyers who were also killed in a police counter-fire, officials said.
+Jailed gangster Jitendra Gogi and his two assailants posing as lawyers were killed inside a crowded Rohini courtroom on Friday in a dramatic shootout that also saw the police fire bullets in retaliation, officials said.

-In video footage of the shootout involving the two attackers, who were from the rival gang, gunshots could be heard and policemen and lawyers seen in a scramble.
-Witnesses said a woman lawyer has also received a bullet injury in her leg.
+Video footage of the incident, which exposed security lapses in the system, showed policemen and lawyers rushing out in panic as gunshots rang out inside courtroom number 207.
+The two gunmen dressed as lawyers belonged a rival gang, officials said.

-Advocate Sunil Tomar, who was present in the courtroom for his client's bail matters, said there were 15-17 people in the court of judge Gagandeep Singh when the incident happened.
+Advocate Sunil Tomar, who was present in the courtroom for his client's bail matters, said there were 15-17 people in the court of judge Gagandeep Singh when the gangsters opened fire.

 ''As Gogi entered the courtroom, two persons, who were dressed as lawyers, whipped out their pistols and suddenly opened fire upon him.
-After hearing gunshots, people started running to save their lives inside the courtroom and the judge also went back to his office just behind the courtroom,'' Tomar told PTI.
+After hearing gunshots, people started running to save their lives and the judge also went back to his office just behind the courtroom,'' Tomar told PTI.

-A senior police officer said that Gogi was also accompanied by members of the counterintelligence unit of the Delhi Police's Special Cell.
+A senior police officer said that Gogi was escorted by members of the counterintelligence unit of the Delhi Police's Special Cell.

 Some lawyers claimed this is not the first such shootout incident at the Rohini court.

 ''I was stepping out of the court when the incident happened.
 I heard firing and later more rounds were fired...this (incident of firing) has happened for the fourth or fifth time at Rohini.
-So, the situation has not improved so far,'' said advocate Rajiv Agnihotri.
+So, the situation has not improved,'' said advocate Rajiv Agnihotri.

-Jitender Maan alias Gogi, who carried a reward of Rs 6.5 lakh on his head, was arrested along with his three accomplices from Gurgaon by a team of Special Cell in March last year, according to police.
+Jitender Maan alias Gogi, who carried a reward of Rs 6.5 lakh on his head, was arrested along with his three accomplices -- Kuldeep Naan alias Fajja, Kapil alias Gaurav and Rohit alias Koi -- from Gurgaon by a team of Special Cell in March last year, according to police.

-He was arrested along with Kuldeep Naan alias Fajja, Kapil alias Gaurav and Rohit alias Koi.

 The Special Cell was on the lookout for Gogi, Fajja and Gaurav for a long time before tracing them to their hideout in Gurgaon.